Carbohydrates: what they are, how they are classified, and what role they play in our diet

 To understand the effect of a food on blood sugar levels, two fundamental indicators are used:

-- Glycemic Index (GI): is a measure of how quickly a carbohydrate-containing food raises blood sugar compared to pure glucose (which has a GI = 100).
-A food with a high GI (e.g., white bread, puffed rice, baked potatoes) causes a rapid increase in blood sugar, followed by an equally rapid drop, which can stimulate hunger.
-Conversely, foods with a low GI (such as lentils, barley, vegetables) result in a slower and more gradual release of glucose into the blood.
+- Glycemic Index (GI): measures how quickly a carbohydrate-containing food raises blood sugar compared to pure glucose (GI = 100).
+A food with a high GI causes a rapid increase in blood sugar, followed by an equally rapid drop.
+Foods with a low GI (lentils, barley, vegetables) lead to a slower and more gradual release of glucose.

-- Glycemic Load (GL): takes into account not only the speed, but also the total amount of carbohydrates contained in a normal serving of food.
-It is calculated by multiplying the GI by the grams of carbohydrates present in the serving, and dividing by 100.
+- Glycemic Load (GL): takes into account not only the speed but also the total amount of carbohydrates contained in a normal serving.
+It is calculated by multiplying the GI by the grams of carbohydrates in the serving, and dividing by 100.

 Carbohydrate derivatives: what we find in foods

-In food products, we can find different forms of carbohydrates, each with different characteristics and behaviors:
+In food products, we can encounter different forms of carbohydrates, each with different characteristics and behaviors:

 - Added simple sugars: such as sucrose, glucose, corn syrup, invert sugar.
 Often used in the food industry, they are associated with blood sugar spikes, increased insulin, and visceral fat accumulation.

-- Starch: is the most common form of carbohydrate in the Mediterranean diet.
+- Starch: the most common form of carbohydrate in the Mediterranean diet.
 It is found in bread, pasta, rice, potatoes.
-Whole starches or those containing resistant starch (such as those in legumes) have a better metabolic impact.
+Whole starches or those containing resistant starch have a better metabolic impact.

-- Resistant starch: it is not digested in the small intestine and reaches the colon, where it feeds the bacterial flora.
-It acts as a fiber, improves insulin sensitivity, and contributes to the health of the microbiota.
+- Resistant starch: is not digested in the small intestine and reaches the colon, where it feeds beneficial gut bacteria.
+It acts as fiber, improves insulin sensitivity, and contributes to microbiota health.

 - Soluble and insoluble fibers: the former slow down gastric emptying and modulate the absorption of sugars and fats.
-The latter increase fecal volume and promote intestinal transit.
+The latter increase stool bulk and promote intestinal transit.

 Carbohydrates and low-carb diet

-In a low-carb diet, the goal is to drastically reduce the consumption of carbohydrates, especially those with a high glycemic index or rapid absorption.
-Therefore, the following are eliminated or severely limited:
+In a low-carb diet, the goal is to drastically reduce carbohydrate consumption, especially those with a high glycemic index or rapid absorption.
+Therefore, foods like bread, pasta, sweets, rice, potatoes, refined sugars, and sugary drinks are eliminated or severely limited.

 In the absence of available glucose, the body activates the production of ketone bodies from fats, entering a state of ketosis.
 In this condition, the brain and muscles learn to use fats as an alternative fuel, with potential benefits for body weight, appetite, mental concentration, and systemic inflammation.

-Not all low-carb diets are the same: there are more moderate approaches (balanced low-carb) and more restrictive ones (keto or ketogenic diet), where carbohydrate intake can even drop below 20-30 grams per day.
-This approach is also used for therapeutic purposes, for example, to manage drug-resistant epilepsy, metabolic syndrome, or certain chronic inflammatory conditions.
+Not all low-carb diets are the same: there are more moderate approaches (balanced low-carb) and more restrictive ones (keto or ketogenic diet), where carbohydrate intake can drop below 20-30 grams per day.
+A fundamental aspect is the quality of sources: a well-balanced low-carb diet should focus on vegetables, healthy fats (extra virgin olive oil, nuts, oily fish), good quality protein, and fiber.